Laurel Hurley

-Laurel Hurley (born February 14, 1927) is an American soprano who had an active performance career in the mid 20th century.
-She performed a diverse repertoire from musical theatre, operetta and opera; encompassing roles in the lyric soprano and coloratura soprano repertoire.
-While most often heard in works from the standard opera canon by composers like Mozart, Puccini, and Verdi, she was not afraid to tackle unusual works; performing in the United States premieres of Thomas Arne's Comus, Gluck's Paride ed Elena, and Darius Milhaud's Médée.
-Her performances and recordings in operas such as Bellini's La sonnambula and I Capuleti e i Montecchi, and Rossini's La Cenerentola and The Barber of Seville contributed to the Bel canto revival movement of the 1950s.
+Laurel Hurley (February 14, 1927 – December 6, 2013) was an American soprano performer.
+She performed a diverse repertoire from musical theatre, operetta and opera, encompassing roles in the lyric soprano and coloratura soprano repertoire.

+While most often heard in works from the standard opera canon by Mozart, Puccini, Verdi, and other composers, she also performed in the premieres of Thomas Arne's Comus, Christoph Willibald Gluck's Paride ed Elena, and Darius Milhaud's Médée.
+Her performances and recordings in operas such as Vincenzo Bellini's La sonnambula and I Capuleti e i Montecchi, and Gioachino Rossini's La Cenerentola, and The Barber of Seville in the United States. contributed to the Bel canto revival movement of the 1950s.

 Hurley was a principal artist at the Metropolitan Opera from 1955 through 1967, and performed with other American opera companies like the New York City Opera, Opera Company of Boston, New Orleans Opera, and Santa Fe Opera.
 Her voice is preserved on complete opera recordings made with the Met, including the roles of the Queen of the Night in Mozart's The Magic Flute (1957) and Mussetta in Puccini's La bohème (1958).
 She also made several recordings of complete operas with the American Opera Society (AOS) on disc and the NBC Opera Theatre for television.

 Early life and education

-Hurley was born in Allentown, Pennsylvania into a Pennsylvania Dutch family.
+Hurley was born in Allentown, Pennsylvania, on February 14, 1927, into a Pennsylvania Dutch family.
 Her mother was a church organist and she received her initial music education from her.

-She later studied voice at the Hartt College of Music (now the University of Hartford Hartt School) after graduating from William Allen High School.
-While a student at Hartt College, she performed the role of Norina in Don Pasquale in the school's opera production.
+After graduating from William Allen High School in Allentown, she studied voice at the Hartt College of Music, now the University of Hartford Hartt School, in West Hartford, Connecticut.
+As a Hartt College student, she performed the role of Norina in Don Pasquale in the school's opera production.

-Performance career
+Career

 1940s

 Hurley made her Broadway debut in 1943 at the age of 16 as Kathie in Sigmund Romberg’s operetta The Student Prince.
 She continued with that production after it left Broadway to go on tour.
 In 1947 she portrayed Margot Bonvalet opposite baritone Edward Roecker's Pierre Birabeau in Sigmund Romberg's The Desert Song at the Detroit Opera.
 In 1948 she starred in a revival of Jerome Kern's 1925 musical Sunny at the St. Louis Municipal Opera with Patricia Bowman and Hal Le Roy.
 In 1949 she portrayed Violetta in Giuseppe Verdi's La traviata in a televised version of the opera made by the DuMont Television Network with Paul Franke as Alfredo.